-According to geospatial information provided by AAAS, Ovadan Depe prison, resembling the Cyrillic letter "Ж," was already under construction in 2002, with visible wings of the structure holding 16 cells 5x6 meters each and 10 cells of 6.5 x 6 meters each.
-Some wings already had a roof constructed, so the specifics of the structures could not be determined from satellite imagery.
+According to geospatial information provided by AAAS, Ovadan Depe prison, resembling the Cyrillic letter "Ж," was already under construction in 2002, with visible wings of the structure holding 16 cells 5x6 meters each and 10 cells of 6.5 x 6 meters each.187 Some wings already had a roof constructed, so the specifics of the structures could not be determined from satellite imagery.
 Imagery from 2009 showed the prison to be mostly complete, with an outer perimeter trench with a checkpoint, crossed by an access road, and a fenced, double-walled inner perimeter with guard towers surrounding the actual prison facilities, as well as a potential administration building and barracks for the guards and support personnel.
 In 2010, the prison complex continued to expand, indicating that the prison continued to be active and important for the government.
 Also, a village of 107 settlements, which was located 5 kilometers northwest of Ovadan Depe in 2002 was completely abandoned under unknown circumstances.

-Much of the information about the living conditions of the prison was obtained from a Turkmen dissident and entrepreneur, Akmuhammed Bayhanov, who is now living in Turkey, and who had served a part of his politically motivated sentence in Ovadan Depe.
-Other sources of information for this report remain anonymous for security reasons for themselves and their families.
+Originally, much of the information about the living conditions of the prison was obtained from a Turkmen dissident and entrepreneur, Akmuhammed Bayhanov, who is now living in Russia, and who had served a part of his politically motivated sentence in Ovadan Depe.
+Later, a lot of detailed information became available from a former political prisoner and famous horse breeder Geldy Kyarizov, currently living in Europe, and who had served a part of his politically motivated sentence in